na-na-hi/renget/archive/sfbf5.md

 \>you shiver between his armored legs while your senses slowly return, your heart just now sorting out its normal rhythm after being caught between two near-fibrillating ends of the circuit
 \>your partner pulls his jaws from yours and rolls onto his side, holding you against his chest with a less-spiky part of his wing arm
 \>translucent wing membranes grant you a multi-faceted view through them, enough to see his head resting on the ground just outside, one red eye still fixed on you
 \>neither of you bother to break the coupling.
-Right now the only thing that sounds better than being taken by an Astalos, is falling asleep with him still hilted inside you
+Right now the only thing that sounds better than being taken by an Astalos, is falling asleep with him still hilted inside you%%

 =============================================